nibgat/ncore-web/README.md

     <br/>
 </p>

+### Dependencies

+If you install with yarn these packages will already be installed.

+- react-jss
+- react-svg

 ### Base Library

 -   The library is exporting sample base components to be used in react project you can test it like this :